 \subsection{Implications of channel coupling}

-There is now a long history of calculations showing that coupled channels, including reaction channels, make a substantial contribution to elastic scattering and therefore to any local OMP that reproduces the scattering observable.
-The contribution of low lying vibrations to the proton OMP was studied by Buck~\cite{bb63} and Perey~\cite{fgp63} and the contribution of rotational excitations of deformed nuclei, to the OMP for other projectiles, was studied in Refs.~\cite{ghj,rsm71}.
-For proton scattering, it was found~\cite{PL44B,NPA230} that coupling to deuteron channels by neutron pickup substantially modified the calculated observables, in one case greatly improving the fit for 30.3 MeV protons on \nuc{40}{Ca}, a notoriously hard case to fit, see Ref.~\cite{kobmac76}.
-In particular a deep minimum in the angular distribution around 140$^{\rm o}$ was fitted.
-Later calculations, in which various approximations were lifted, reduced the effect, although the latest study~\cite{pca40-2012} of this case still reveals a substantial DPP arising from the coupling to deuteron channels, although the deep minimum near 140$^{\rm o}$ is no longer fitted, the coupling has a large effect on the angular distribution.
-The radial form of this DPP contribution is far from representing a uniform renormalization of the `bare' (folding model) potential: the real part is repulsive at the nuclear center, with some attraction in the surface, while the imaginary part is absorptive at the nuclear center becoming emissive in the nuclear surface; the real and imaginary spin-orbit terms of the DPP are much wavier than the central terms.
+A long history of calculations reveals that coupled channels, including reaction channels, make a substantial contribution to elastic scattering.
+The contribution of low lying vibrational states to the proton OMP was studied by Buck~\cite{bb63} and Perey~\cite{fgp63}, and the contribution of rotational excitations of deformed nuclei, to the OMP for other projectiles, was studied in Refs.~\cite{ghj,rsm71}.
+For proton scattering, it was found~\cite{PL44B,NPA230} that coupling to deuteron channels by neutron pickup substantially modified the calculated observables, in one case~\cite{kobmac76} greatly improving the fit for 30.3 MeV protons on \nuc{40}{Ca}, a notoriously hard case to fit (c.f.\ Section~\ref{Ca40}); the deep minimum in the angular distribution around 140$^{\rm o}$ was fitted.
+Later calculations, in which various approximations were lifted, reduced the effect, although the recent studies~\cite{pca40-2012,erratum,remark,tobepub} of this case still reveals a substantial DPP arising from the coupling to deuteron channels.
+Although the deep minimum near 140$^{\rm o}$ is no longer fitted, the coupling has a large effect on the angular distribution.
+The radial form of the DPP is very far from a uniform renormalization of the `bare' (folding model) potential: the real part is attractive close to the nuclear center, with a repulsive region further out.
+The imaginary part is absorptive towards the nuclear center becoming almost emissive in the nuclear surface; the real and imaginary spin-orbit terms of the DPP are wavier than the central terms.
 Such waviness is characteristic of $l$-independent representations of $l$ dependence.